Organizational Culture Matters More Than Where You Live

 Whether in Kuala Lumpur, Colombo or Frankfurt, the first morning of a scheduled workshop session is always interesting.

-• Will all the Participants turn up?
+• Will all the participants turn up?
 Will they turn up on time?

 • Will Management turn up?
 If so, who – and how long will they stay?